 We have a home / school agreement that outlines in broad terms the expectations and responsibilities of parents, children and the school.

 We are concerned to know that our children are safe at all times.
-Therefore if your child is absent from school we would ask you to contact the school as soon as possible.
+Therefore if your child is absent from school we would ask you to contact the school as soon as possible and every day they are absent.
 On your child’s return we ask that you send us a written note confirming the reason for absence.
 Should you need to collect your child during school time please let us know beforehand.

 If a child regularly complains of feeling unwell and not wanting to come to school, other worries may be the cause, please do discuss these with us as a matter of urgency.

 It is Government policy, to which this Academy fully subscribes, that children should be at school.
 There may be a few exceptional circumstances where a holiday request may be considered but we would emphasise the exceptional nature of such approval.
 If you would like to request absence during school time, we would require a letter requesting leave of absence.
 This should be addressed to the Headteacher.

 There are always staff at school who have had first aid training to give appropriate treatment for minor accidents.
 Please inform us if your child has an allergy to plasters.
 In the case of a more serious accident, every effort will be made to contact you as soon as possible.
 Every parent will be asked to sign a permission form for medical assistance to be given in the case of an extreme emergency if we are unable to contact you.